ermaolah/atomicassets-ermaolah/README.md

 The Explorer API has an `action` attribute which contains a helper class to construct contract actions which can be pushed on chain with eosjs.

-Detailed information about each action can be found [here](https://github.com/pink.gg/atomicassets-contract/wiki/Actions)

 #### Types

 Each method returns the unmodified response from the API call.
 For more information look at the Models